HafizAhmadHassan/Online-Certificates/README.md

 # Online-Certificates
-I have completed some online certificates by different Universities
+I have completed some online certificates by different Universities.
+See Verified Certificates in the link provided

 Deeplearning : Sepecialization( Continues)